RudyWilliams/Portfolio/README.md

 The details of what I built at this internship cannot be disclosed.
 However, I can share my experiences in some ways.

 This ended up being a two semester internship for me.
 For about the first half of the internship I was able to work with the project leader, a DevOps guy dabbling in ML, to become familiar with the project.
 It was an application in Natural Language Processing (NLP).
 The ML was familiar to me, but I was given valuable experience learning AWS resources.
-I was able to learn one-on-one with a DevOps professional how to use S3, SageMaker, EC2, and Elastic Beanstalk.
+I was able to learn, one-on-one with a DevOps professional, how to use S3, SageMaker, EC2, and Elastic Beanstalk.

 My DevOps mentor left not long into my second semester of the internship.
-This was a side project for the software company I was interning with so the team was only as big as it needed to be.
+This was a side project for the software company I was interning with, so the team was only as big as it needed to be.
 We hired another intern from my UCF cohort, but I was the one with the most experience on the ML side of the project.
 I found myself in somewhat of a leadership position... as an intern.

 Really what that meant was more pressure, same pay.
 But I was in it for the experience anyway so I was excited to be the "go-to" for the ML stuff and the infrastructure stuff.
 I had the "know-how" for deploying to Elastic Beanstalk, so I was the one to write the API that served the ML model.
 There were times when the infrastructure stuff left me stumped, but I was able to learn on the fly and keep at anything that was blocking our way to the end product.
 I delivered, and my intern buddy delivered what was assigned to him.

 I left the company after the second semester ended and passed on everything I knew to my intern buddy.
+I stay in contact to assist here and there whenever a problem may come up.
 I enjoyed my experience in the internship and learned material impossible to pick up in a classroom setting.